-I’ve long ago given up on trying to make myself feel bad for enjoying a big fat steak or a boneless beef rib roast on a regular basis.
-I love the taste, the texture, and from what I have been reading lately, I love how healthy beef is for me!
+I’ve long ago given up on trying to make myself feel bad for enjoying a big fat steak or a boneless beef rib roast on a not too-regular basis.
+I love the taste, the texture, and from what I have been reading lately, I love how healthy beef can be for me!

 **Not looking for my rib roast back story?
 No problem, here’s my recipe!**